JasperHG90/dagster-pyiceberg/README.md

 - Examples:
   + Add cmd for running examples
   + Remove retry policy since we have fn to overwrite with retries

+Make overview with what is and is not supported right now.

+Schema evolution? -> https://py.iceberg.apache.org/api/#union-by-name -> Manual action